pschou/nifi-diode/README.md

 the network?
 Enter stage right, nifi-diode.
 This tool has a good resume:

 - Free and open-source (FOSS is good)
-- Has a memory footprint of 10-50 MB (It runs on cheap hardware)
+- Has a memory footprint of 10-50 MB.
+(It runs on cheap hardware)
-- Can run directly from a kernel INIT= call (no one can break in!)
+- Can run directly from a kernel INIT= call. (no one can break in!)
-- Place a box in a locked server room and by denying physical access, you effectively prohibit data from going the wrong way (It's a win-win!)
+- Place a box in a locked server room, and by denying physical access, you effectively prohibit data from going the wrong way.
+(It's a win-win!)
-- Threadable, multiple concurrent flows can help with latency issues
+- Threadable, multiple concurrent flows can help with latency issues.

 What are the pitfalls?

-- If the server dies, who knows for what reason, you need to get to the physical server to restore the diode (which seems like a good risk)
+- If the server dies, who knows for what reason, you need to get to the physical server to restore the diode. (which seems like a good risk)
-- It's command line, so you have to know Linux (my manager included this, but techies should know Linux)
+- It's command line, so you have to know Linux. (my manager included this, but techies should know Linux)
 - If you like burning all your data to a DVD and sneaker netting it between buildings, you'll have to find a gym now.  :(

 ![NiFi-Diode diagram showing a NiFi box on the left, and arrow representing a TCP flow pointing to a NiFi Diode in the middle, and another arrow to the right going to a NiFi box on the right, again representing a TCP flow](NiFi-Diode.png)